tryekk/audio-visualiser/README.md

 *Please make sure that you allow microphone permission or have an alternative audio input device connected to your computer (such as an audio interface with an instrumant as an input).*
 <br><br>

-### Details of any important assumptions you have made during design or development.
+### Details of any important assumptions I made during design and development

 ??
 <br><br>

-### A link to requirements or a list of requirements (unless you are using the features for requirements gathering and monitoring provided in your source control application).
+### A link to requirements or a list of requirements (unless you are using the features for requirements gathering and monitoring provided in your source control application)

 Make issues!
 <br><br>

-### Links to the documentation/websites of the frameworks, languages, libraries you have used and why they have been used.
+### Links to the documentation/websites of the frameworks, languages, libraries I used and why they have been used

 *C++ programming language (Microsoft documentation): https://docs.microsoft.com/en-us/cpp/cpp/?view=msvc-170*